ckigenk/My-bioinformatics-internship/Molecular-Biology.md

 ## Mutations
+Mutations refers to any alteration in DNA sequence of an organism.
+Mutation could be synonymous the change is in the DNA sequence that codes for amino acids in a protein sequence, but does not change the encoded amino acid or non synymous whereby it alters the amino acid sequence of a protein.
 ### Somatic mutations
 Occur in a single body cell and cannot be inherited (only tissues derived from mutated cell are affected)
 ### Germline mutations